metacpan/metacpan-cpan-extracted/distros/G/Geo-Gpx/README.md

     Create and return a new `Geo::Gpx` instance based on a \*.gpx file (_$fname_), an open filehandle (_$fh_), or an XML string (_$xml_).
 GPX 1.0 and 1.1 are supported.

     The optional `work_dir` (or `wd` for short) specifies where to save any working files, such as with the save() method.
 It can be supplied as a relative path or as an absolute path.
-If `work_dir` is omitted, it is set based on the path of the _$filename_ supplied or the current working directory if the constructor is called with an XML string or a filehandle (see `set_wd()` for more info).
+If `work_dir` is omitted, it is set based on the path of the _$fname_ supplied or the current working directory if the constructor is called with an XML string or a filehandle (see `set_wd()` for more info).

 - clone()